Samuel Benton: Death and legacy

-Benton died six days later in Griffin, Georgia.
-He died before his promotion to brigadier general, dated two days earlier, reached him.
-Due to his death, his appointment was not confirmed.
+Benton died six days later on July 28 in a military hospital in Griffin, Georgia.
+News of his promotion to brigadier general, dated two days earlier, never reached him.
+Due to his death, his appointment was not confirmed by the Confederate States Congress.

 Samuel Benton was buried at Griffin, Georgia, and reinterred after the war in Hillcrest Cemetery in Holly Springs, Mississippi.
-He was survived by his wife, the former Rowena Knox, and a child.
+He was survived by his wife, the former Rowena Knox, and two children.

 Benton County, Mississippi, established in 1870, was named for Samuel Benton.